Providing Education for Refugee Children from Sudan

 trained teachers and trainers

-Chad is experiencing a major humanitarian crisis, marked by conflicts, forced displacement, food insecurity, and health emergencies, affecting more than a third of the population.
-In April 2024, following the resumption of war in neighboring Sudan, nearly half a million Sudanese refugees fled the fighting and sought refuge in eastern Chad, putting additional strain on this already vulnerable country.
+Chad is experiencing a major humanitarian crisis, with conflict, forced displacement, food insecurity and health emergencies affecting more than a third of the population.
+In April 2024, since the resumption of war in neighbouring Sudan, nearly half a million Sudanese have fled the fighting and reached eastern Chad, putting further pressure on this already vulnerable country.

-The Aboutengué camp, located in the Ouaddaï province in eastern Chad, is about 50 kilometers from the Sudanese border, in a secure area.
-Currently, 60% of children in the camp are out of school, which seriously threatens their future and, by extension, that of their community.
+The Aboutengué camp, located in the Ouaddaï province, is in eastern Chad, about 50 km from the Sudanese border, in a secure area.
+Sixty per cent of children there are currently out of school, seriously compromising their future and, by extension, that of their community.

-To address this, and with the support of the local NGO Association of Women for the Support of Development Initiatives (AFAID), we are providing 12 to 17-year-old youth in the Aboutengue camp with a secure and adapted learning environment, enabling them to resume or continue their education.
-Special attention is given to gender equality, as girls face numerous barriers to education.
-The project promotes their continued schooling, particularly by addressing their menstrual hygiene needs, in alignment with Chad’s National Strategy on Water, Hygiene, and Sanitation.
+To address this issue, and with the support of the local NGO Association des Femmes pour l’Appui aux Initiatives de Développement (AFAID), we provide young people aged 12 to 17 in the Aboutengué camp with a safe and appropriate learning environment, enabling them to resume or continue their education.
+Particular attention is paid to gender equality, as girls face many obstacles to their education.
+The project promotes their retention in school, in particular by meeting their menstrual hygiene needs, in line with Chad’s National Strategy on Water, Hygiene and Sanitation.

-Thanks to this project, hundreds of refugee children from the Aboutengué camp, as well as children from the host communities, will return to school in a secure and adapted environment.
+Thanks to this project, hundreds of refugee children from the Aboutengué camp and children from host communities will be able to return to school in a safe and suitable environment.
 By providing them with quality education and tailored support, we are giving them hope and a future.

-- An adapted learning approach: Students are grouped according to their age and level, with targeted learning content that respects their culture and religion;
+- Adapted learning: Students are grouped according to their age and level, with targeted learning content that respects their culture and religion.

-- Teachers, including also among refugees, are recruited and trained to ensure quality teaching;
+- Teachers, including refugees, are recruited and trained to ensure high-quality education.

 - Equipped infrastructure: Learning spaces are built or renovated according to the needs of the students.
-Educational materials in Arabic are provided, and each student receives an individual school kit ;
+Teaching materials in Arabic are made available, and each student receives an individual school kit;

-- Community support: Existing local structures are strengthened to monitor and guide the education of children.
-Awareness campaigns are conducted with families and leaders in the camp to encourage schooling, particularly for girls ;
+- Community support: Existing local structures are strengthened to monitor and supervise children’s education.
+Awareness-raising campaigns are conducted among families and leaders in the camp to encourage school enrolment, particularly for girls;

-- Education on health and hygiene: To support the schooling of girls, they receive menstrual hygiene kits and tailored training.
-Access to clean drinking water and handwashing facilities is provided in the schools ;
+- Health and hygiene education: To support girls’ enrolment in school, they receive menstrual hygiene kits and appropriate training.
+Access to drinking water and hand washing facilities is facilitated in schools.

-- Child protection: Systems are put in place to report and support vulnerable children, especially those separated from their families.
-A complaint management mechanism and training on the prevention of sexual abuse are also established to ensure a safe environment.
+- Child protection: Mechanisms are in place to identify and support vulnerable children, particularly those separated from their families.
+A complaints management mechanism and training on the prevention of sexual abuse are also in place to ensure a safe environment.

 Souleymane Ouedraogo